I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wiamdef/nf-wiamdef-wiascreatedrvitem.md

 ### -param ppIWiaDrvItem [out]

-Pointer to a memory location that receives the address of an <a href="image.iwiadrvitem_interface">IWiaDrvItem Interface</a> for the newly created <b>IWiaDrvItem</b> object.
+Pointer to a memory location that receives the address of an <a href="https://msdn.microsoft.com/library/windows/hardware/ff543896">IWiaDrvItem Interface</a> for the newly created <b>IWiaDrvItem</b> object.

 ## -returns